 Head of Household Exemption from Wage Garnishment in Florida

-Florida’s head of household exemption is one of the most powerful wage protection tools available to debtors in any state.
-Under Florida Statute 222.11, a debtor who qualifies as head of household can exempt the entirety of their earnings from garnishment by a judgment creditor.
-There is no dollar cap on the exemption.
-A qualifying head of household earning $500 per week receives the same complete protection as one earning $5,000 per week, provided the debtor has not signed a written waiver of the exemption.
+Florida’s head of household exemption protects the entire earnings of a debtor who provides more than half the financial support for a child or other dependent.
+Under Florida Statute 222.11, a qualifying head of household has no dollar cap on the exemption.
+A debtor earning $500 per week receives the same complete protection as one earning $5,000 per week, provided the debtor has not signed a written waiver.

 Speak With a Florida Asset Protection Attorney